Total Hip and Knee Replacement

 Provided on-site, rehabilitation places a greater emphasis on functionality and post-hospital care.
 We also encourage your loved ones to participate in the recovery process.
 This provides our patients with an encouraging and uplifting experience while making their journey to recovery as quick and pleasant as possible.

 Patients can receive physical therapy while at the hospital.
 There is a dedicated physical therapy room located within the Total Joint Center.
-Surgeons may recommend that patients continue physical therapy at home, or that they be admitted to a skilled nursing/rehab facility before returning home.
+Surgeons may recommend that patients continue physical therapy at home.

 One Patient's Experience